Zexols/Bot-notification-every-10-minute/README.md

 # Bot-notification-every-10-minute

 Just bot who make notification every 10 minute,with 2 mods.
-If you want to see bot, use your tiket in index.js
+If you want to see bot, use your ticket in index.js